 Elevated Salix values between ~16 and 14k cal a BP are typical for pollen records from northwestern Alaska (e.g., Brubaker et al. 2001; Hu et al. 1995; Oswald et al. 1999) and probably indicate a slight increase in P-E that led to enhanced growth of prostrate shrubs already present on that landscape (Bigelow et al. 2003).
-The same records indicate Betula shrubs expansion by ~14k cal a BP, which is also seen at Burial Lake although the dating is less clear than other records, indicating rising P-E became much more favorable to woody taxa (Fig. 6).
+The same records indicate Betula shrub expansion by ~14k cal a BP; this expansion is also seen at Burial Lake, although the dating is less clear than other records.
+The change indicates rising P-E values that became much more favorable to woody taxa (Fig. 6).
 By this time, the influence of LIS on the jet stream had diminished and winter-season splitting had ceased (Bartlein et al., 2014), likely leading to a more seasonally consistent zonal atmospheric flow and more winter precipitation.

 The Younger-Dryas and the opening of the Bering Strait from 12.9 to 11k cal a BP

 The Burial Lake chironomid 18O record hints at the possibility of higher variability during the YD period but is insufficiently detailed to clearly identify an unambiguous YD signal.
 This may change with higher resolution analyses and improved dating.
 It is clear that Burial Lake levels were still below overflow elevations.
 While there is evidence of greater aridity during the YD from the North Slope of Alaska (Mann et al., 2002; Gaglioti et al., 2014), there is no evidence for higher frequency lake level fluctuations at Burial Lake (Finkenbinder et al., 2015).
-Rapid summer warming to near modern summer temperatures is indicated by T-Julychiron. and makes a compelling argument for enhanced YD seasonality (e.g., continentality) with more severely cold winters and only slightly cooler summers (Kurek et al., 2009).
+Rapid warming to near-modern summer temperatures is indicated by T-Julychiron. and makes a compelling argument for enhanced YD seasonality (e.g., continentality) with more severely cold winters and only slightly cooler summers (Kurek et al., 2009).
 Regional vegetation shifts also suggest aridity that did not necessarily require cold summer temperatures (Ager, 2003; Bigelow and Edwards, 2001).

 The rising trend in precipitation 18O values during the BA transition rapidly reversed with the onset of the YD by ~12.5k cal a (Fig. 5).
-At that time sharp declines in North Pacific sea surface temperatures and expanded Bering Sea ice extents to near LGM limits extended moisture transport distances to reduce precipitation 18O values by ~4 to 5‰ (Epstein, 1995; Meyer et al., 2010; Gaglioti et al., 2017; Méheust et al., 2018; Pelto et al., 2018).
-Consequently, as lake 18O values remained at their highest level of the record while precipitation values precipitously declined, an increase in 18O by ~10‰ suggests a significant increase in evaporation during the YD period.
+At that time sharp declines in North Pacific sea surface temperatures and expanded Bering Sea ice extent to near LGM limits extended moisture transport distances to reduce precipitation 18O values by ~4 to 5‰ (Epstein, 1995; Meyer et al., 2010; Gaglioti et al., 2017; Méheust et al., 2018; Pelto et al., 2018).
+Consequently, lake 18O values remained at their highest level of the record while precipitation values precipitously declined, and an increase in 18O by ~10‰ suggests a significant increase in evaporation during the YD period.

-Other studies of the spatial patterns of the YD in Alaska, and mountain glacier re-advance propose increased Aleutian Low intensity (Meyer et al., 2010; Kokorowski et al., 2008; Young et al., 2019), which may not be clearly registered by proxies at Burial Lake.
+Studies of the spatial patterns of the YD in Alaska, and mountain glacier re-advance propose increased Aleutian Low intensity (Meyer et al., 2010; Kokorowski et al., 2008; Young et al., 2019), which may not be clearly registered by proxies at Burial Lake.
 This could be because the effects are attenuated by the continental location of the site, or shifts in the Aleutian Low position led storm tracks further to the east.
 Additional analyses at significantly higher resolution will be needed to address questions about Aleutian Low dynamics during the Pleistocene to Holocene transition in northern Alaska.

 The Holocene (< 11.0k cal a BP)